jsford/rplidar_cpp/README.md

 ## Getting Started

-More to come...

 ### Prerequisites

-What things you need to install the software and how to install them
+Install cmake and a C++17 compiler.
+On Ubuntu, you can install cmake via the following command.

 ```
-Give examples
+sudo apt -y install cmake
 ```

 ### Installing